How to Replace a Toilet Flapper

 Remove the Old Flapper

-- Next, disconnect the side ears on the flapper off the pegs extending from the sides of the flush valve tube.
-On flappers made of hard plastic, these ears will snap loose; on flappers made of soft rubber, it's a matter of... sliding the ears off the pegs.
+Slip the side ears of the flapper off of the pegs extending from the sides of the flush valve tube.
+On flappers made of hard plastic, these ears will snap loose; on flappers made of soft rubber, the ears simply slide off the pegs.

 Prepare the New Flapper

 How you set up the flapper will vary depending on your toilet's design.
 The most common toilet configuration has the flapper attached to pegs on the sides of the flush valve tube.
 In this case, cut off the ring (if there is one) on the back of the new flapper using a strong pair of scissors—it won't be needed.
 If your flush valve doesn’t have the side pegs for the flapper, use the ring provided with the new flapper to slide the flapper into place over the overflow tube.

 Put the new flapper into place and hook each ear of the flapper onto the pegs on the sides of the flush valve.
 Connect the flapper chain onto the handle lever, adjusting the chain length as needed.
 When the handle lever is in the resting position, the chain should be relaxed, with a little bit of slack.
 If the chain is too tight, the flapper may not close completely.
 Likewise, if the chain has too much slack, it can get caught under the flapper and prevent it from fully seating in the flush valve opening.

 Turn the water back on by turning the shutoff valve counterclockwise all the way.
 Test the new flapper and the chain length by flushing a couple of times and watching the flapper go up and down.